SQUAREWHEELS.org.uk

-This page correct to April 2008.
+This page is correct to October 2018

 If it has wheels, chances are I’ll be interested!
 My work and hobbies mostly relate to transport in one form or another.
 However, I also have time for non-wheels things sometimes!

 It was natural that, being brought up in Cambridge in the 1980s, I made local journeys by bicycle; many longer-distance journeys were by train, which was always exciting to an inquisitive 8-year-old.
 At school in Hampshire in the 1990s I discovered the fantastic countryside and the rewards it offers to cyclists; a couple of summer cycling-holidays followed, one round Wessex and the other to Marseilles.
-Moving to Oxford (and working deep below ground in the University’s [Bodleian Library]), I was immersed in a world filled with bicycles and books.
+Moving to Oxford (and working deep below ground in the University’s Bodleian Library), I was immersed in a world filled with bicycles and books.

-Returning home and needing to find gainful short-term employment, it was suggested by a friend that I try my hand as a bus-driver; this I did in late 2000, for the [Oxford Bus Company]; it turned out to be lots of fun and an enduring source of pride, as well as requiring very long and highly antisocial hours.
-I liked it so much (and/or was too tired all the time to plan my next move!) that I stayed for nearly 4 years, soon graduating to the express coach services ([Oxford Espress] to London, and [Airline] to Heathrow & Gatwick).
+Returning home and needing to find gainful short-term employment, it was suggested by a friend that I try my hand as a bus-driver; this I did in late 2000, for the Oxford Bus Company; it turned out to be lots of fun and an enduring source of pride, as well as requiring very long and highly antisocial hours.
+I liked it so much (and/or was too tired all the time to plan my next move!) that I stayed for nearly 4 years, soon graduating to the express coach services (Oxford Espress to London, and Airline to Heathrow & Gatwick).

 First and foremost I was a musician.
 Between the ages of 9 and 14 I

-was one of the choristers of [The Choir of
+was one of the choristers of The

-morning and sang 5 Choral Evensongs and a Sung Eucharist each week; we
+for an hour every morning and sang 5 Choral Evensongs and a Sung

-also broadcasted services on [BBC Radio 3] and,
+Eucharist each week; we also broadcasted services on BBC Radio 3 and, during my time,

-during my time, went on tour to Europe, Canada, America, Brazil,
+went on tour to Europe, Canada, America, Brazil, Australia and Hong Kong.

-Australia and Hong Kong.
-Looking back on it, a remarkable experience and
+Looking back on it, a remarkable experience and a true privilege.

 Aside from singing, I was a violinist, a pianist and latterly learned to play the (church) organ.
 Most of this became dormant once I left school at 19, though I greatly enjoyed singing and playing violin in the orchestra during my time at University.
-There remains a frustrated musician within me at present…
+There remains a frustrated musician within me at present, though latterly I have become a member of the Spelthorne Choral Society.

 My parents instilled in me an appreciation of the outdoors, with many family camping/hiking holidays in which we were entirely self-sufficient for days at a time.
 By the age of ten my two feet had carried me over several Alpine passes, to the highest point in Portugal (Pico mountain, 2351m), and out of the Grand Canyon (just 4 weeks after being severely ill with peritonitis).